When I Started Sage Suede, My Vision was Rough & Edgy

 I don’t consider myself to be a rapper, but as a lyrical poet, I did talk over several of my earlier tracks.
 I was given feedback by some that it was under-whelming, but I created several tracks with the intention of sounding apathetic.
 The old Sage Suede, was trying to create music that was still rough around the edges; I wanted to be punky and I don’t like to sound boring, so a bit weird too.
 I have been influenced by shoe-gaze and mumble rappers started becoming a popular thing while I was working on the demo, so a few of the tracks sound like apathetic raps.
 I later realized that this wasn’t the best sound for me.
 I love hip hop and rap, so both genres continue to influence me a lot, but they aren’t a great description of my sound.
 I like to use some of the vocals I learned through musical theatre, but with a rougher style.

 Somewhat during DIAMONDBACK and also afterwards, I started with rock vocals,.
 The roughest were in “At Mo Power.”
 I yelled a little too much in that song, but it also helped me to push the envelope and add a little more aggression in my vocals.
-This was a bigger step in the direction of learning rock vocals, but it also taught me when they my voice was too strong.
+This was a bigger step in the direction of learning rock vocals, but it also taught me when my voice was too aggressive.

 On some of the early versions of ElectroPapi EP, I even did a low heavy metal growl, but I’ve decided not to include that in the final version, because it scared a few of the sensitive acoustic artists at an open mic that I performed at.
 Kind of pathetic for people to be scared of hard rock vocals, I know, but I still want them to listen to my music.